 - Batalik Village – Day 12

 - Kargil to Leh – Day 15

 - Shey Palace & Monastery – Day 16

 In my opinion, Thiksey is possibly the most beautiful monastery in all of Ladakh.
 It is so majestic in fact that if you were short on time and could afford to visit only one monastery, this is the one that you should pick.
 How you can plan your trip and include Thiksey Monastery in it is what I will be providing details on in this article.

 About Thiksey Monastery

 As a common tourist who will not have much knowledge about Buddhism, there are three things that will be of interest.
-The first is the grand statue of Buddha, second is the beautiful paintings on the walls of the monastery and the third is the awesome view you get from here.
+The first is the grand statue of Buddha, the second is the beautiful paintings on the walls of the monastery and the third is the awesome view you get from the monastery.

 After the assembly hall, you can also visit Tara Temple.
-It has 21 images of the goddess placed in glass-covered wooden shelves.
+It has 21 images of the goddess placed on glass-covered wooden shelves.

 Temples on the Top Floor

 You will then move further up to the top floor and visit the Lamokhang temple.
 Please note that women are not allowed on the top floor which also has the official residence of the head lama.